As an Amazon Associate, I earn from qualifying purchases.

 • Using canning tongs, carefully lower the jars into the boiling water and place the lid on and set your timer.

-• Pints should process for 35 minutes, and quarts for 45.
-Pro tip: the water must return to a boil in the canner before you can start the timer.
+• Process pints and quarts based on the elevation guide below: Pro tip: the water must return to a boil in the canner before you can start the timer.

-• Once the stewed tomatoes have processed for the appropriate amount of time, remove the canner from the burner, carefully take off the lid, and allow it to sit for 5 minutes.
+• Once the stewed tomatoes have processed for the appropriate amount of time, remove the canner from the burner, carefully take the lid off the canner, and allow it to sit for 5 minutes.
 Pro tip: I tend to just slide it into the middle of my stove, as it weighs a ton.

 • Carefully remove the jars using canning tongs, and place them on a thick towel in a place where they can be undisturbed for 12 hours.
 The lids should start to pop within 20-30 minutes of being removed from the water.